tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Relabeling variables and categories

 For aesthetical reasons, we changed the name of some categories.
-The category `Delhi` is relabelled `NCT of Delhi` and `Uttar Pradesh` is fixed as baseline level.
+The category `Delhi` is relabeled `NCT of Delhi` and `Uttar Pradesh` is setted as baseline level.

 ```r